ieeta-pt/DrAC/README.md

 ### New Features!

-  - Annotate medications in clinical notes
+  - Annotate medication information in clinical notes
-  - Harmonise the information into their standard definition
+  - Harmonise the resulting information into their standard definition
-  - Store the extracted drugs into the OMOP CDM
+  - Store extracted drug information into the OMOP CDM

 ### Documentation